Advocacy

 Raise Your Voices Together for Mental Health

 Every year, advocates join together to raise their voices in support of mental health.
 Mental Health Advocacy Day is held every winter at the Statehouse.
-The morning is filled with welcome addresses from state leaders, a panel discussion and special awards.
-The afternoon features opportunities for people to share their stories of hope and recovery.
-There are also opportunities to provide testimony at key legislative committees throughout the week.
+The morning is filled with welcome addresses from state leaders, a panel discussion, special awards, and stories of hope and recovery.
+There are also opportunities to provide testimony at key legislative committees.

 decorative lines